Dyrcona/gitdemo/Examples/interactive-rebase-with-edit.md

 Here's an example of a somewhat complicated interactive rebase that I did recently.
-I had a custom branch based on the Evergreen `rel_3_10` branch, with several backports and testing features, that I wanted to rebase in order to refresh the code and to make some changes.
+I had a custom branch based on the Evergreen `rel_3_10` branch, with several back ports and testing features, that I wanted to rebase in order to refresh the code and to make some changes.
 With this example rebase, you are going to:

 1. drop the custom database upgrade script
 2. undo a change to `marc_export.in` in the base commit
-3. fixup a bunch of later commits into the base commit
+3. fix up a bunch of later commits into the base commit
 4. cherry-pick the latest `marc_export` features from the master branch

 In a fresh clone of the gitdemo repository, run the following commands